National Youth Advisory Committee

 • gender and sexual diversity

-The RCMP National Youth Advisory Committee (NYAC) helps shape how the RCMP supports young persons.
-It brings together up to 125 youth between the ages of 13 and 21 from all over Canada to discuss important issues that they face in their respective communities.
-The NYAC provides valuable input to RCMP policies, programs and strategies.
+The National Youth Advisory Committee helps shape how the RCMP supports youth.
+It brings together youth from all over Canada to discuss important issues that they face in their respective communities.
+The National Youth Advisory Committee provides valuable input to RCMP policies, programs and strategies.

 How it works

-The NYAC is composed of young Canadian residents (ages 13 to 21) from a variety of cultures and backgrounds.
-Members meet on a moderated, private online forum to discuss youth trends, RCMP programs, as well as youth crime and victimization issues.
+The National Youth Advisory Committee members meet on a moderated, private online forum to discuss youth trends, RCMP programs, as well as youth crime and victimization issues.

 This commitment requires approximately two to four online hours per month, from October to June.